 Department for Work and Pensions

-Work-based Learning Provider Group – brings together work-based learning providers from across the region to collectively develop solutions to meet provision challenges and issue arising
+Work-based Learning Provider Group – Brings together work-based learning providers from across the region to collectively develop solutions to meet provision challenges and issue arising.
+It focuses on the strategic direction of travel for current and future work-based learning provision and delivery within the context of Welsh Government skills priorities and the labour market.

 Regional Skills Manager